-As an organization representing the OPE aftermarket, OPEAA’s mission of protecting and promoting the aftermarket repair industry seems to align in support of the R2R issue.
+As an organization representing the OPE aftermarket, OPPAA’s mission of protecting and promoting the aftermarket repair industry seems to align in support of the R2R issue.
 However as an organization with both OEM and non-OEM members we’ve found that our interests are divided on this issue.

-Given our diversity, it is the board’s determination that OPEAA shall adopt a neutral stance with respect to R2R advocacy while providing our members with opportunities to facilitate their own decision-making regarding what form of R2R advocacy best suits their particular business interests.
+Given our diversity, it is the board’s determination that OPPAA shall adopt a neutral stance with respect to R2R advocacy while providing our members with opportunities to facilitate their own decision-making regarding what form of R2R advocacy best suits their particular business interests.
 Therefore, the board is pleased to present this information for your consideration.

 Proponents of R2R legislation principally argue the following: